mehulagg/gitlab/doc/development/database/client_side_connection_pool.md

 dashboard](https://dashboards.gitlab.net/d/alerts-sat_rails_db_connection_pool/alerts-rails_db_connection_pool-saturation-detail?orgId=1).

-If the connection-pool is too small, this would manifest in `ActiveRecord::TimeoutError`s from the application.
+If the connection-pool is too small, this would manifest in `ActiveRecord::ConnectionTimeoutError`s from the application.
 Because we alert when almost all connections are used, we should know this before timeouts occur.
 If this happens we can remediate by setting the `DB_POOL_HEADROOM` environment variable to something bigger than the